List of Greek deities: Twelve Olympians

 The main deities of the Greek pantheon were the twelve Olympians.
-They were believed to reside on Mount Olympus, from which they derived their name, and were thought to be connected as part of a familial group, which had Zeus at its head.
-This family included two generations: the first consisted of children of Cronus and Rhea - Zeus, Poseidon, Hera, Demeter, and Hestia - and the second consisted of children of Zeus - Athena, Apollo, Artemis, Ares, Hephaestus, Aphrodite, Hermes, and Dionysus (though Aphrodite and Hephaestus were sometimes said not to be children of Zeus).
-In myth, the Olympians are preceded by another group of gods, the Titans (among them Cronus and Rhea), who are supplanted by Zeus and the Olympian gods in a war known as the Titanomachy, after which Zeus becomes ruler of the gods.
+They were believed to reside on Mount Olympus, from which they derived their name, and were connected as part of a familial group which had Zeus at its head.
+This family included two generations: the first consisted of children of Cronus and Rhea - Zeus, Poseidon, Hera, Demeter, and Hestia - and the second consisted of children of Zeus - Athena, Apollo, Artemis, Ares, Hephaestus, Aphrodite, Hermes, and Dionysus (though Aphrodite and Hephaestus were sometimes said to not be children of Zeus).
+In myth, the Olympians were preceded by another group of gods, the Titans (among them Cronus and Rhea), who were supplanted by Zeus and the Olympian gods in a war known as the Titanomachy, after which Zeus became ruler of the gods.

 In cult, the notion of the twelve gods (or Dodekatheon) is first attested in the latter half of the 6th century BC, when the Altar of the Twelve Gods was constructed in Athens.
 Around the same time, the Homeric Hymn to Hermes referred to the division of a sacrifice into twelve pieces, and in 484 BC the poet Pindar mentioned the honouring of twelve gods at Olympia.
-By the Classical period (c.5th–4th centuries BC), this idea of twelve gods had become established.
+By the classical period (c.5th–4th centuries BC), this idea of twelve gods had become established.
 Although the Olympians were consistently considered twelve in number, the individual gods which comprised this group of twelve could differ by region; in particular, Hestia and Dionysus were sometimes excluded.
-Although Hades is the brother of the first-generation Olympians, he was not included among the twelve Olympians because of his residency in the underworld.
+Although Hades is the brother of the first-generation Olympians, he was not included among the twelve Olympians owing to his residency in the underworld.
 In addition to the canonical twelve Olympians, there were numerous other gods generally believed to live on Olympus.